KeplerGO/kpub/README.md

 * `kpub-delete` deletes a publication using its ADS bibcode;
 * `kpub-import` imports bibcodes from a csv file;
 * `kpub-export` exports bibcodes to a csv file;
-* `kpub-plot` creates a visualization of the database.
+* `kpub-plot` creates a visualization of the database;
+* `kpub-spreadsheet` exports the publications to an Excel spreadsheet.

 Listed below are the usage instructions for each command: